Donald Trump's North Korea Flip-Flop: Today, 'Extraordinary Threat' — Last Week, 'No Longer A Nuclear Threat'

 “Commercial satellite imagery of North Korea’s Sohae Satellite Launching Station from June 12 shows no apparent activity related to dismantlement of its rocket engine test stand,” wrote the Washington D.C. based site 38 North, which monitors North Korean military and political activity.
 “This stand has been suggested as the probable location U.S. President Trump was referring to in his post-Singapore Summit statements that North Korea is ‘destroying their engine site.
 They’re blowing it up.'”

-At the summit, Trump said that he would order joint military exercises between South Korea and the U.S. military to be cancelled, and even promised to lift economic sanctions against the country, as The Inquisitr reported.
+At the summit, Trump said that he would order joint military exercises between South Korea and the U.S. military to be canceled, and even promised to lift economic sanctions against the country, as The Inquisitr reported.
 But North Korea promised nothing specific in return for the major U.S. concessions made by Trump.

 “The President of the United States spoke respectfully with the leader of an enemy state and signed a joint statement with him, then announced he was suspending joint military exercises with South Korea,” 38 North wrote.
 “To Pyongyang, which had long conditioned denuclearization on the end of what it called US ‘hostile policy,’ these were disarming gestures.”